OurayGit/QRM_Assignment_J_D_G/README.md

-# QRM_Assignment_J_D_G
+# QRM_Assignment_Davide_Jasper_Gian
-The goal of the assignment is to apply theoretical results on copulas and risk measures to assess the risk of a simple investment portfolio.
+The goal of this assignment is to estimate value-at-risk (VaR) and expected shortfall (ES) for the profit and loss distribution of a given credit portfolio.
+The portfolio consists of 100 counterparties, representing corporate bonds of firms with operations in Switzerland and the United States.